Oneo64/Starlattice/Technology/Radios.md

 Radios, just like the ones in our world, are portable sound transmitters allowing long-range communication.
 They come in three main forms: civilian, handheld, and military-grade.

 ## Civilian Radios
 Civilian radios are small, moderately heavy radios that are used to listen to radio stations, advertisements, and music.
-Unlike the other types of radios, they cannot send messages.
+Unlike other types of radios, they cannot send messages.

 ## Handheld Radios
 Handheld radios are small radio devices that fit into one's hand, used as a quick way to communicate between members of large organisations, such as law enforcement and the military.
-However, every radio is encoded.
+They typically have a range of one astronomical unit.

 To use the radio, the user or manufacturer must assign it a unique ID.
 After that, they need to set a specific three- to seven-letter code to their radio, corresponding to the code that their group uses.